Trauma and Post-Traumatic Stress Disorder

 Treatment Modalities for PTSD

 Trauma-related disorders such as PTSD require specialized therapies to address the traumatizing experiences.
 These therapies help reprocess memories and associated reactions and develop healthier coping mechanisms.
-Hanley Center at Origins treats the underlying trauma while empowering patients to lead independently without relying on substances.
+Our PTSD treatment centers treat the underlying trauma while empowering patients to live independently without relying on substances.

-At our Hanley Center for Brain Recovery, specialists review the patient’s progress and identify any upcoming psychological difficulties, including PTSD.
-Our licensed therapists and master’s-level clinicians are part of a multidisciplinary team that offers customized treatment plans.
+At our Center for Brain Recovery, specialists review the patient’s progress and identify any upcoming psychological difficulties, including PTSD.
+Our licensed therapists and master’s-level clinicians are part of a multidisciplinary team that offers customized PTSD treatment in Florida.

 Based on the unique circumstances of everyone, Hanley Center may also offer evidence-based treatments such as: